openebs-archive/openebs-docs/docs/casengines.md

 ## When to choose which OpenEBS engine?

-As indicated in the above table, each storage engine has it's own advantage.
-Choosing an engine depends completely on your platform (resources and type of storage), the application workload as well as it's current and future growth in capacity and/or performance.
+As indicated in the above table, each storage engine has its own advantage.
+Choosing an engine depends completely on your platform (resources and type of storage), the application workload as well as its current and future growth in capacity and/or performance.
 Below guidelines provide some help in choosing a particular engine.

 ### Ideal conditions for choosing cStor: